crcdng/hen-timeline/timeline.md

 **This breaking news item is ongoing, to be amended upon arrival of further information.**

+### April 2, 2022

+Yesterday's entry contains a April Folls' joke.
+Not only is it unlikely that OpenSea would consider acquiring Hic et Nunc, it is even harder to image that its founder would accept such an arrangement.
+A joke-free version of this resource, e.g. for academic purposes, is available here: https://github.com/i3games/hen-timeline/tree/joke-free .
+Thank you for considering the provided citation and copyright information.

 … to be continued

 *written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
 Thanks to Lionel Radisson, Tais Koshino, Kelly Richardson for contributions.
 Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to https://hic.af for the links.
 Dates according to UTC.*